 Life: The value of damage a character can take before perishing.
 It is equal to the value of endurance.
 0 is death.
 Players can be healed via doctor skill or with powers.
 If you loose half of your life you become crippled.

 Life loss may cause other types of harms depending on the severity of the damage (cripple, bleed, action/stamina damage).

-If you do not want to kill off your characters right away you may let them roll an endurance to avoid death.
+GM: If you do not want to kill off your characters right away you may let them roll an endurance to avoid death.

 Sanity: It is your mental hit points.
 Whenever you experience a mentally distressful event you suffer a sanity damage.
 If sanity becomes 0, you become completely insane.
 If you loose half of your sanity you become stunned.

 GM: Reduce sanity by one after a terrifying/traumatizing event.
 You may let players avoid sanity loss if they can succeed a reasoning check.
 Players may gain their sanity back after a certain amount of time (or never) depending on the setting/circumstances.
 You may choose not to track it if your game does not include cosmic-horror, gothic or Lovecraftian elements.
 Some powers may cause sanity damage (and using some powers may cause sanity loss).

 Stamina: You loose stamina after heavy labor, exertion or if you could not rest when you must.
 Each stamina loss increase your tiredness until you pass out due to exhaustion when stamina becomes 0.
 You can gain it back after resting.
 If you loose half of your total stamina you become tired.

 GM: If you want a very simple game you may ignore stamina altogether.
 Just replace any harm to stamina with life loss.